-This article provides information on how to recover iPhone photos and other files from your iOS device backups.
+This article provides information on how to recover iPhone photos and videos and other files from your iOS device backups.
 This can be particularly useful if you accidentally deleted some iPhone photos or your iPhone is inaccessible, and you wish to check what files can be salvaged from a backup created when you last connected your device to your computer.

-It is not possible to natively extract photos from iPhone backup, as they are there in case you need to restore your iPhone from the backup rather than retrieve individual files.
+It is not possible to natively extract photos and videos from iPhone backup, as they are there in case you need to restore your iPhone from the backup rather than retrieve individual files.

-iBackup Extractor is an application for both Windows and Mac users, which lets you browse and recover iPhone photos and other files from your backups which were made in iTunes (or in Finder if you are using macOS Catalina).
+iBackup Extractor is an application for both Windows and Mac users, which lets you browse and recover iPhone photos and other files from your backups which were made in iTunes (or in Finder if you are using macOS Catalina or higher).
 In this way, you can retrieve photos you may have deleted or lost from your iPhone, iPod Touch or iPad.
-Any images contained in your backup can be restored - iPhone camera images, photos which were messaged to you, or saved to your device, or just downloaded from the internet to your device.
+Any images contained in your backup can be restored - iPhone camera images and videos, photos which were messaged to you, or saved to your device, or just downloaded from the internet to your device.

 How to Recover Photos from a Backup of your iPhone: